 \end{figure*}

 In more detail, by using the IMGT database of germline sequences as input, the cumulative MS evidence revealed that the analyzed IgG1 Fab carried a lambda light chain.
 This light chain originated from a combination of the immunoglobulin lambda (IGL) variable (V) 2-14∗01 (IMGT/LIGM-DB: Z73664), IGL joining (J) 2∗01 (IMGT/LIGM-DB: M15641), and IGL constant (C) 2∗01 (IMGT/LIGM-DB: J00253) alleles.
 For the heavy-chain Fd portion, we determined that it was constructed from the immunoglobulin heavy (IGH) V3-9∗01 (IMGT/LIGM-DB: M99651), IGHJ5∗01 (IMGT/LIGM-DB: J00256), and IGHG1∗03 (IMGT/LIGM-DB: Y14737) alleles and a diversity (D)-region, which substantially deviated from any reported germline D-region.
-Although initial identification resulted in just a partial sequence coverage, we could fill the gaps in the germline sequences using sequence tags from the middle-down MS and the de novo peptides from the bottom-up MS (\textbf{\autoref{fig:figs3.8} and \autoref{fig:figs3.9}}).
+Although initial identification resulted in just a partial sequence coverage, we could fill the gaps in the germline sequences using sequence tags from the middle-down MS and the \emph{de novo} peptides from the bottom-up MS (\textbf{\autoref{fig:figs3.8} and \autoref{fig:figs3.9}}).
 Eventually, our approach resulted in a complete and exact precursor mass match for the light and heavy chains, 100% sequence coverage in bottom-up MS, and near-complete annotation of all available fragments in the middle-down MS data.
 In this process, numerous mutations had to be incorporated when comparing our data with the germline template sequences (\textbf{\autoref{fig:fig3.4}B and C}, in red letters), revealing somatic hypermutation (SHM) of around 13% and 16% for the V gene of the light chain and the heavy chain, respectively.
-The level of confidence in each identified mutation site is based on several criteria, including support of a mutation by consecutive mass peaks in the middle-down MS retrieved sequence tags, the peptide scores and coverage depth in the bottom-up MS data as well as the frequency of amino acid occurrence at a given position in a pool of experimental and the germline IgG1 sequences (Table S5; \textbf{\autoref{fig:figs3.10}}).
-Together this provides proof of concept that it is possible to de novo sequence IgG1s present in plasma.
+The level of confidence in each identified mutation site is based on several criteria, including support of a mutation by consecutive mass peaks in the middle-down MS retrieved sequence tags, the peptide scores and coverage depth in the bottom-up MS data as well as the frequency of amino acid occurrence at a given position in a pool of experimental and the germline IgG1 sequences (\textbf{Data \ref{tab:tabdummy3.5}}; \textbf{\autoref{fig:figs3.10}}).
+Together this provides proof of concept that it is possible to \emph{de novo} sequence IgG1s present in plasma.

 The definitive sequence assignment benefited largely from gathering multiple pieces of experimental evidence, notably (1) the accurate mass of the Fab, (2) the highly accurate masses of the two individual chains comprising the Fab, (3) the \emph{de novo} identified amino acid sequence reads, retrieved from the middle-down fragmentation of intact chains and intact Fab molecule, and (4) the \emph{de novo} identified amino acid reads from the—multiple proteases-based—peptide-centric bottom-up approach.

-!!Validation of the de novo sequencing-derived sequence
+!!Validation of the \emph{de novo} sequencing-derived sequence